shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 └  train_predict.sh
 ```

-In the terminal, move to the folder `46429515_OASIS_brain_SD` and then run the command
+In the terminal, move to the folder `46429515_OASIS_brain_SD` and then run the bash script with the command:

 ```
 ./train_predict.sh